ghliu/ghliu.github.io/_pages/about.md

     how the dynamical system perspective can provide a new paradigm connecting
     <strong>Deep Learning</strong> to
     <strong>Optimal Control theory</strong></u>,
-where the latter includes a broad methodologies, <i>e.g.</i> stochastic process, game theory, classical mechanics, and information duality.
+where the latter includes a broad class of methodologies, e.g. stochastic process, game theory, classical mechanics, and information duality.
-We believe this principle has the potential to alleviates the current ad-hoc design process of training deep nets, allowing principled algorithmic design, better characterization of the training, and even architecture optimization.
+We believe this principle has the potential to alleviate the current ad-hoc design process of training deep nets, allowing principled algorithmic design, better characterization of the training, and even architecture optimization.